Buckingham Branch Railroad: Expansion into Norfolk area

 A notice of exemption to authorize a change in operator from BCR to BB will be filed with the STB on or shortly after June 13, 2018, in Docket No. FD 36202.

+Closures

+The railroad formerly sub-leased a 2-mile section of rail between the Virginia Beach and Norfolk sections of JEB Little Creek-Fort Story that it used to serve two customers.
+It leased the track from Canonie Atlantic Company.
+The base was looking to connect its two segments, leading Canonie to file for a discontinuance of rail service to the Surface Transportation Board; they were required to file for this because of their common carrier obligation.
+Buckingham Branch had been under contact to serve those two customers.

 In popular culture

 The railroad was featured in the January 2012 issue of Trains Magazine.
 It is referenced in the How It’s Made episode "Railway Bridge Ties", showing it crossing a curved bridge.